dbeck/dbeck.github.io/_posts/2015-11-11-Scalesmall-Experiment-Begins.markdown

 The first I want to implement is the facility that allows nodes join and leave the group dynamically.
 This will be implemented in the [group_manager application](https://github.com/dbeck/scalesmall/tree/master/apps/group_manager).

-### Episodes

-- [First episode](/Scalesmall-Experiment-Begins/) started with lots of ideas
-- [The second episode](/Scalesmall-W1-Combininig-Events/) continued with more ideas and the now obsolete protocol
-- [The third episode](/Scalesmall-W2-First-Redesign/) is about getting rid of bad ideas and diving into CRDTs
-- [The fourth episode](/Scalesmall-W3-Elixir-Macro-Guards/) is detour at the lands of function guard macros
-- [The fifth episode](/Scalesmall-W4-Message-Contents-Finalized/) finalized the message contents
-- [The sixth episode](/Scalesmall-W5-UDP-Multicast-Mixed-With-TCP/) is a tour on the UDP multicast and TCP land

 ### Update: 2015-12-27

 It's been over 5 weeks since I have written the original post.
 During these weeks I worked a lot on the ideas above, spent time on better understanding the concepts and try out some of these.
 The results are mixed: